matthew-campbell/UR3e_RG2_ER5/UR3e_RG2_ER5_pick_place/README.md

+You will need TinyXML.

 Contains pick and place script for arm to pick up object and place on a table.

 To run, use:

 	rosrun UR3e_RG2_ER5_pick_place pick_place

 To add objects into Gazebo:

 	roslaunch UR3e_RG2_ER5_pick_place pick_place_object.launch